scheuclu/scheuclu.github.io/content/posts/password_hash_cracking.md

 3. Different characters have different likelihood.
 E.g. The most commonly used letter is `e` and the most commonly used special character is `-`.
 4. Passwords are often variations of actual words/names.
 E.g. `Jacob  -> J4c0b!`.
 By using a dictionary and performing most common manipulations, we can quickly test for all of the variations.

-While taking likelihoods into account does not change the total search space, it drastically reduced the average time until the password is found.
+While taking likelihoods into account does not change the total search space, it drastically reduces the average time until the password is found.

 Let's have a look at the numbers with just 2 simple modifcations to the last table:
 1. We assume that only the first symbol is a captial letter